Ivaan Kotulsky

-Ivaan Kotulsky was an artist and photographer, living and working in Toronto, Ontario, Canada.
+Ivaan Kotulsky was an artist and photographer who lived and worked in Toronto, Ontario, Canada.

 According to an interview with his widow, Eya Donald Greenland Kotulsky, he was born in a Nazi slave labour camp, during World War II.

-Kotulsky had a distinguished career as a photographer, producing portraits of high-profile individuals, like Prime Minister Pierre Elliott Trudeau.
-Kotulsky also documented the lives of street people, and that collection of photos has been donated to the City of Toronto archives, which organized a gallery show, to celebrate their acquisition, and subsequently made them available for download.
+Kotulsky had a distinguished career as a photographer, producing portraits of high-profile individuals, such as Prime Minister Pierre Elliott Trudeau.
+Kotulsky also documented the lives of street people, and his collection of photos has been donated to the City of Toronto archives, which organized a gallery show, to celebrate their acquisition, and subsequently made them available for download.

 Kotulsky was born to Maria and Mykyta Kotulsky while his family was interned in a Nazi slave labour camp near Cologne, Germany, in the final months of World War II, during an Allied bombing raid.
 In 1949, after having lived for four years as refugees in a Displaced Persons' camp, his family immigrated to Canada, sponsored by a blacksmith in Smoky Lake, Alberta.
 By 1951, his family had relocated to Toronto's Cabbagetown, near the Don Valley ravine, which provided a slice of nature in downtown Toronto for Ivaan to explore.
-Kotulsky would later credit his exposure to the kindly blacksmith as having kindled his own interest in metalworking which found its outlet in jewellery making, at the age of 25.
+Kotulsky later credited his exposure to the kindly blacksmith as having kindled his own interest in metalworking which found its outlet in jewellery making, at the age of 25.

 Kotulsky was said to have been able to see beauty in things people ordinarily overlook, explaining the quality of the intimate images he took of street people.
 The engagement ring with which he proposed to his wife featured a very large green stone—which was originally a discarded piece of Seven Up bottle.
 Never in robust health, Ivaan suffered two heart attacks in the early 1990s.
 In 1995, Kotulsky opened a retail store on Queen Street West.
 That year, he and Eya Donald Greenland were married.
 They had first met in 1969; she was 16 and working after school at the Harbord Bakery, which he frequented.
 In 2000, Kotulsky experienced the first of a series of strokes that eventually led to his paralysis and affected his ability to create new works of art.